Abinaya9121/DCT-IDCT-on-bmp-image/README.md

 <li>Each matrix was transformed using Discrete cosine transform
 <li>Each DCT matrix was quantized using coefficient quantization
 <li>Inverse DCT was applied on the quantized matrices to obtain the compressed image.
+<li>Quantitative analysis of Image using PSNR(Peak Signal to Noise Ratio)

 # Final Output<br>
 ![image](https://user-images.githubusercontent.com/64024900/144798567-4e6c4d15-4fbb-4a6d-9cf5-1cd91bfbe26d.png)